 Prohibited discrimination on the basis of gender identity & expression

-Gender identity and expression are now protected classes under our human rights law, and discrimination in employment, housing, public accommodations, public schools and other areas is prohibited.
+Gender identity and expression are now protected classes under our human rights law, and discrimination in employment, housing, public accommodations, public schools, and other areas is prohibited.

 Required all state buildings, including schools, to have gender-neutral single occupancy bathrooms.

-All state-owned or operated buildings, including school facilities, are now required to have gender-neutral, single occupancy bathrooms
+All state-owned or operated buildings, including school facilities, are now required to have gender-neutral, single-occupancy bathrooms.

-Mental health professionals are now prohibited from using conversion therapy on patients under 18 years old.
+Banned the use of conversion therapy on minors and mental health professionals are now prohibited from using conversion therapy on patients under 18 years old.

-New York State’s abortion laws now mirror the federal protections outlined by Roe v.
+Brought state abortion laws up-to-date with Roe v.
+Wade New York State’s abortion laws now mirror the federal protections outlined by Roe v.
 Wade, and abortion no longer resides in the criminal code.

-LGBTQ New Yorkers who are victims of hate crimes can no longer be blamed for the violence committed against them.
+Ended the use of the gay/trans “panic” defense in court LGBTQ+ New Yorkers who are victims of hate crimes can no longer be blamed for the violence committed against them.